quarbby/Today-I-learnt/README.md

 Solution: [`table-layout: fixed`](https://css-tricks.com/fixing-tables-long-strings/)

+Also: `white-space: nowrap`? `text-overflow: ellipsis`?
+Holy cow I may actually like being a frontend guy now.

 Outcome: Will try soon.

 Note to self: add other notes on modern CSS goodies (flexbox and grid layout, and to think the latter was only official in March 2017!)